 Russia to cut oil production by 500-700,000 barrels per day

-Russia could cut oil production by 500-700,000 barrels a day in early 2023, in response to the EU, G7 and Australia introducing a price cap on Russian black gold, a report said. said Friday (December 23) Russian Deputy Prime Minister Alexander Novak.
+Russia might cut oil production by 500-700,000 barrels a day in early 2023, in response to the EU, G7 and Australia introducing a price cap on Russian black gold, a report said. said Friday (December 23) Russian Deputy Prime Minister Alexander Novak.

-“At the beginning of next year, we could make a reduction (in production) of 500-700,000 barrels per day, for us it’s around 5-7%”said Mr. Novak, in charge of Energy, quoted by the official news agency TASS.
+“At the beginning of next year, we might make a reduction (in production) of 500-700,000 barrels per day, for us it’s around 5-7%”said Mr. Novak, in charge of Energy, quoted by the official news agency TASS.

 At the beginning of December, the 27 countries of the European Union, the G7 and Australia had agreed on a maximum price of 60 US dollars for crude oil of Russian origin transported by sea, in order to limit the income from Moscow to finance its military offensive in Ukraine.